GregK10/GK_722_project/4_PERF_and_plotting_results.md

 This concludes my work-flow for this project.
 I was greatly interested in identifying and comparing the presence and length of SSRs within intronic, exonic and promoter regions of the genome between different strains.
 Unfortunately I did not generate this data.
 I may need to contact the authors and inquire what may be the issue.
-In the future when I will be using more than one strain, I would modify the scripts to include a for loop for each strain.
+In the future when I will be using more than one strain, I would optomize the scripts to include ```for``` loops to run multiple strains.

 The PERF authors recently updated their scripts, potentially creating a bug for the annotation step.

-#### Thank you for viewing my project.
+### Thank you for viewing my project.
 To go back to the readme file, click [HERE](https://github.com/GregK10/GK_722_project/blob/main/0_README.md).